wumbologyscholar/What-To-Eat/README.md

------Title-----
-Welcome to the What To Eat Project, aka, P's Indecision Machine.
+# Welcome to the What To Eat Project, aka, P's Indecision Machine.

 This is a command-line program, written in Python3 and utilizing TheMealDB API, to allow groups of any size to each be assigned a randomly chosen recipe/ meal to cook, and then email each cook their meal selection.

------Description-----
+## -----Description-----
 First, the group is prompted to enter the number of individuals planning to cook dishes, then, each cook is asked to input their name and email address, and the program assigns each cook a random recipe, which is then emailed to them.

------Project Inspiration-----
+## -----Project Inspiration-----
 The motivation behind this project was someone in my life who, at times, has trouble deciding what to eat.
 She has a real love of cooking, so using principles of OOP learned from my introductory class in CS, as well as some obtained from my own individual research,